-Dispelling common myths about the flu vaccineNovember 29th, 2012 in Medications /
+Dispelling common myths about the flu vaccineNovember 29, 2012 in Medicine & Health / Medications

 Every fall, people wonder whether to get an influenza or flu shot.